mailjet/mailjet-apiv3-java/README.md

 This repo features the Java wrapper for the Mailjet API.

-Check out all the resources and all the PHP code examples on the [Offical Documentation][doc].
+Check out all the resources and all the Java code examples on the [Offical Documentation][doc].

 ## Getting Started